zzxwill/oss/intl.en-US/Console User Guide/Manage buckets/Configure cross-region replication.md

 # Configure cross-region replication {#concept_h3r_shf_vdb .concept}

-Currently, cross-region replication supports the synchronization between buckets with different names.
-If you have two buckets in different regions, you can enable the cross-region replication feature in the OSS console to synchronize data from the source bucket to the target bucket.
+Cross-region replication is used to automatically and asynchronously copy objects across buckets in different regions.
+Any changes \(creation, replacement, and deletion\) to objects in the source bucket will be synchronized to the target bucket.

-**Note:**

-Currently, the cross-region replication feature is only supported between different regions in Mainland China and between US West 1 and US East 1.
+**Note:** Currently, the cross-region replication feature is only supported between different regions in Mainland China.

 ## Procedure {#section_a4q_5hf_vdb .section}